OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 If there's still an error, try reading this thread for tips: [Stack Overflow Thread](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue).

 Mage and MariaDB should run on the External IP address of your VM plus the respective ports specified.

+For example, mage should run on "XX.XX.XX.XXX:6789" and Maria DB can be logged into via the server host IP of XX.XX.XX.XXX and port of 3306.

 Let's see a snippet of the docker-compose.yml file that spins up the Mage instance and MariaDB database: